comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 NOTE: On some recent FW versions, KPVBooklet may be non-functional.
 You may also need a tweaked version of KUAL.
 Again, check MobileRead's Kindle Dev forum.

-**IMPORTANT NOTE:** Switching your device to USBMS mode (by plugging it to a computer over USB) while KOReader is running is *entirely unsupported*, and will crash in fun and interesting ways.
+**IMPORTANT NOTE:** Switching your device to USBMS mode (by plugging it to a computer over USB) while KOReader is running is *entirely unsupported*, and will crash in fun and interesting ways, both KOReader, and possibly the Kindle's system.
 If you need to charge your device while KOReader is running, either do it with a charger, or switch your device to USBNet mode first.